Applies To: Locally-managed Fireboxes

 Firebox T10, T30, T50, T70, M200, M300, M400, M500, M440, M4600, and M5600 models do not have a TPM chip.

-For an active/passive FireCluster, you must always paste the verification code into the Firebox configuration, regardless of Firebox model.
+For an active/passive locally-managed FireCluster, you must always paste the verification code into the Firebox configuration, regardless of Firebox model.

 If the Firebox could not register to your WatchGuard Cloud account: